ITC Step Down: Effects on Solar Installation

 The Federal Solar Tax Credit or The Federal Investment Tax Credit (ITC), was passed under the George Bush administration via the Energy Policy Act of...

-Solar Rebates by State
+Solar Rebates by State in 2021

 In addition to the 26% Federal Solar Investment Tax Credit, homeowners may also have access to additional solar incentives from their state or local utility....